 The term means that, for one month, you have a lot of work and it is raining money.
 But the next month, you find yourself with hardly any projects, and your revenue goes low.
 It inevitably leads to the stress of making ends meet.
 But here is a solution.
 Check out the passive income ideas you can try while freelancing.

 1. Have a financial plan to deal with contingencies.
 It includes appropriate and systematized investments and savings.

 2. Constantly sell yourself and promote your freelancing profile in various marketplaces.

 3. Try diversifying your earnings by taking up different kinds of projects.
-Check out our side-hustles section to see how you can venture into recent work.
+Read more about online businesses you can venture into.

 As we discuss the freelancing headaches, it is essential to mention the financial and accounting issues.
 A financial settlement can be a challenge in freelance career development, be it a client asking for a discount or downright refusing to pay.

 Here are some tips to help with this: